OmkarAcharekar/ChatValve/README.md

 ## Download

-You can [download]() the latest installable version of chatValve for android and ios.
+The latest installable version of chatValve for android and ios coming soon.